DrewMeyers12/minecraft-server-network/README.md

 # Minecraft Server Network

-A self-developed multiplayer Minecraft network focused on scalable backend architecture, distributed server management, and custom Java development.
+A self-developed multiplayer Minecraft network focused on scalable backend architecture, server management, and custom Java development.

-This project has been independently developed over several years and has grown from a single Minecraft server into a network of interconnected backend services capable of supporting **up to 200 concurrent players**.
+This project has been developed over several years and has grown from a single Minecraft server into a network of services capable of supporting **up to 200 concurrent players**.

 ## Overview

 The network is built around a proxy-based architecture that allows players to move between multiple specialized Minecraft servers while backend services communicate through Redis and persist player data through MySQL.

-The project was designed and implemented independently, including the application architecture, custom server software, databases, networking, deployment, and infrastructure.
+The project was designed and implemented independently, including custom server software, databases, networking, deployment, and infrastructure.

 ## Architecture